 Attendance is mandatory of College Success courses.
 Attendance is a major grade.
-Failure to attend class will adversely impact your grade in this course.
+Your attendance is figured by the percent of work you complete in the course.

 DROP POLICY

 If you wish to drop a course, you are responsible for initiating and completing the drop process by the specified drop date as listed on the Academic Calendar.
 If you stop coming to class and fail to drop the course, you will earn an "F" in the course.